LezWatch/lwtv-plugin/readme.md

 _Build (`/build/`)_

-Each file has a `generate()` function which build an array that will be passed to the formatter code and ouput.
+Each file has a `generate()` function which build an array that will be passed to the formatter code and output.

 * `class-actor-char-dead.php` - Stats for dead character per actor.
 * `class-actor-chars.php` - How many actors or characters per actor or character...